gracequantum/tensor/README.md

 make
 make install
 ```
+GraceQ/tensor library depends [hptt](https://github.com/springer13/hptt) to perform dense tensor transpose on shared memory computing system and has integrated it at `external/hptt`.
 GraceQ/tensor build and install hptt library using the same CMake setting by default.
 If you want to use external hptt library, set `GQTEN_USE_EXTERNAL_HPTT_LIB=ON`.

 GraceQ/tensor uses [Google Test](https://github.com/google/googletest) as its unittest framework.
 You should install the Google Test first and then turn on the `GQTEN_BUILD_UNITTEST` option.
 After the building process, run the unittests by
 ```
 make test
 ```